BLOG

 Table of Content

-Digital transformation (DX) in healthcare is fundamentally reshaping the way medical services are delivered, with a focus on greater accessibility, efficiency, and personalized patient care.
+The concept of healthcare and digital transformation (DX) is fundamentally reshaping the way medical services are delivered, with a focus on greater accessibility, efficiency, and personalized patient care.
 This shift addresses complex administrative workflows, reduces rising costs, and boosts operational efficiency, contributing to potential annual savings.
 According to McKinsey; traditional machine learning, artificial intelligence (AI), and deep learning are projected to result in net savings of up to $360 billion in healthcare spending.

 Besides, with the same McKinsey report, nearly 90% of health system executives, including both technical and nontechnical leaders, report that digital and AI transformation is a high or top priority, yet 75% feel their organizations lack adequate planning or resources to realize these goals.
 While there’s alignment in prioritizing virtual health and digital front doors, where about 70% anticipate significant impact, a notable gap remains in AI investments.
 Although 88% see high potential in AI, around 20% don’t plan to invest within the next two years, which could delay advancements in areas like closing care gaps and improving operational efficiency.